MSLNZ/msl-io/docs/index.rst

 Convert a File
 --------------
 You can convert between file formats using any of the :ref:`Writers <io-writers>`.
-Suppose you had an HDF5_ file and you wanted to convert it to the JSON_ format,
+Suppose you had an HDF5_ file and you wanted to convert it to the JSON_ format

 .. code-block:: pycon